uptrain-ai/uptrain/README.md

 # 🤩 What makes this 🔥?

-Machine learning (ML) models are widely used to make critical business decisions, but no ML models is 100% accurate and, further, their accuracy deteriorates over time 😣.
+Machine learning (ML) models are widely used to make critical business decisions.
+Still, no ML model is 100% accurate, and, further, their accuracy deteriorates over time 😣.
 For example, Sales prediction becomes inaccurate over time due to a shift in consumer buying habits.
-Additionally, due to black boxiness ⬛ nature of ML models, it's extremely difficult to identify and fix their problems.
+Additionally, due to the black boxiness ⬛ nature of ML models, it's challenging to identify and fix their problems.

 UpTrain solves this.
-We make it easy for data scientists and ML engineers to understand where their models are going wrong and help them to fix them before others start complaining.
+We make it easy for data scientists and ML engineers to understand where their models are going wrong and help them fix them before others complain.

 We are constantly working to make UpTrain better.
 Want a new feature or need any integrations?
 Feel free to [create an issue](https://github.com/uptrain-ai/uptrain/issues) or [contribute](https://github.com/uptrain-ai/uptrain/blob/main/CONTRIBUTING.md) directly to the repository.